williamgilpin/pypdb/README.md

 	$ python tests/test_pypdb.py

-This code is designed for Python 3.
-The installation adds the libraries [**xmltodict**](https://github.com/martinblech/xmltodict) and [**BeautifulSoup**](http://www.crummy.com/software/BeautifulSoup/).
-Please follow the licenses associated with these libraries.
+This code has been designed and tested for Python 3.
-BeautifulSoup is only necessary to use one function, get_blast2.

 ## Usage